 The Early Childhood Educator Competencies, released in 2012, is now in print and available online.
 It provides an organizational framework for understanding the professional structure of the early childhood field.
 It features color-coded tables and pie chart that display the 12 competency areas (Child Development and Learning; Culture, Diversity, and Equity; Relationships, Interactions, and Guidance; Family and Community Engagement; Dual-Language Development; Observation, Screening, Assessment, and Documentation; Special Needs and Inclusion; Learning Environments and Curriculum; Health, Safety, and Nutrition; Leadership in Early Childhood Education; Professionalism; Administration and Supervision.
 Additionally, it highlights the four competency contexts: Advancing the Early Childhood Profession; Creating and Maintaining Program Policies and Practices; Planning and Guiding Early Learning and Development; and Supporting Early Learning and Development.
-A DVD set for this publication is in development and is due to be released in late 2013.
+Print copies are in full color and come as a binder-ready product, shrink-wrapped with cover, spin, and dividers, and fits easily in a binder.
+A series of 13 videos describing this publication is available to view free on the Early Childhood Educator Competencies Web site.

 In 2007, the California Department of Education released a resource guide titled Preschool English Learners: Principles and Practices to Promote Language, Literacy, and Learning and its companion DVD A World Full of Language Statewide training on this resource guide has been provided by the California Preschool Instructional Network (CPIN) regions.
 Santa Clara County Office of Education (SCCOE) has been contracted to develop extended training modules for Dual Language Learners .
 This project will provide Training of Trainers to CPIN leads who will train teachers, aides, administrators, and family members in their regional areas.